SerbanHiro/ToastedAFK/README.md

 </repositories>
 ```

-Add ClickableHeads as a dependency:
+Add ToastedAFK as a dependency:
 ```xml
 <dependencies>
     <!-- Add ToastedAFK as a dependency -->